Frequently asked questions

 The Deer Valley Petroglyph Preserve is not affiliated with the National Park Service, Arizona State Parks, Maricopa County Regional Parks or City of Phoenix Parks.
 The preserve is owned by the Flood Control District of Maricopa County, and operated by Arizona State University.

 Please note the trail is not ADA accessible.
-The trail is a relatively flat, gravel walking path, and is suitable for all levels of fitness.
+The trail is a relatively flat, gravel walking path with a slight decline at the beginning, and is a quarter-mile long.

 No bicycles, skateboards or scooters are allowed on the trail.
 We have a bike rack onsite for visitors that ride their bike to the preserve.
 Please note, we do not have bicycle locks on site.
 You are responsible for any unattended property.

-There is no water on the trail.
-We recommend you bring water or bottled water is available for purchase.
+There are no water fountains available on the trail.
+We recommend you bring water with you.
+Bottled water is available for purchase.
 Please note there is limited shade on the trail and it can get quite hot during the day.
 Please check the Visit section of the website for more information on preparing for your visit.

 We only have the quarter-mile trail to the petroglyphs.
 For more hiking options, Thunderbird Conservation Park is located on the adjacent side of Hedgpeth Hills.
 The crossroads are 55th Avenue and Pinnacle Peak Road.